-Rev. Tanya Best is Associate Pastor of Mt.
-Calvary United Church of Christ in Durham, NC.
-She was ordained by The Southern Conference of the United Church of Christ and serves as Pastor of Mission Support, Supportive Aide and is the founder of Mt.
-Calvary Food Pantry.
-She retired from Durham County Department of Social Services in 2015.
-She is a Durham Native and enjoys spending time with her husband, son and her adorable grandchild Demeria.
+Rev. Tanya Best, MDiv., is the Pastor of Mission Support at Mount Calvary United Church of Christ in Durham, NC.
+She was ordained by The Southern Conference of the United Church of Christ.
+She retired from Durham County Dept. of Social Services.
+She is passionate about helping the most vulnerable and is the founder of Mount Calvary UCC Food Pantry.
+She enjoys spending time with her family and adorable grandchildren.

-Rev. Elizabeth Kearney is recently retired after twelve years in parish ministry and twenty-five years as Assistant to the bishop (three bishops) of the North Carolina Synod of the Evangelical Lutheran Church in America.
-Her last two decades were spent mainly in working with candidates for ministry and in sexual misconduct prevention and response.
-She is looking forward to settling into her house near Asheville and spending more time with her husband, children, and grandchildren.
+Rev. Elizabeth Kearney retired after 12 in parish ministry and 25 years as Assistant to the bishop of the NC Synod of the Evangelical Lutheran Church in America.
+She spent her last two decades working with candidates for ministry and in sexual misconduct prevention and response.
+She is happily settling into her home near Asheville and spending more time with her husband, children, and grandchildren.